chrisroos/capybara-envjs-rack-test/README.md

 We came across a strange problem with [capybara-envjs](https://github.com/smparkes/capybara-envjs).
 We were getting a `timer error` raised from within the [setTimeout definition](https://github.com/smparkes/env-js/blob/envjsrb/lib/envjs/event_loop.js#L67) in [envjs](https://github.com/smparkes/env-js) itself.

+## The fix

+I raised this as an [issue against envjs](https://github.com/smparkes/env-js/issues/issue/23) and Steven's now [fixed it](https://github.com/smparkes/env-js/commit/4307aa7b70af992f5e1d60fc736d0ba8c34649c6).
+You'll currently need to apply the fix yourself by editing your local version of envjs.
+Open the code with `bundle open envjs` and then edit the if condition starting on line 1447 of lib/envjs/env.js.
+You'll need to add the following `else` statement (as per the commit above).

+    else {
+      prot = prot + '//';
+    }

 ## Testing using capybara-envjs

 I've created this simple(ish) app to demonstrate the problem with the help of capybara-envjs.
 You should be able to see it for yourself by cloning this app and running `rake`.
 Alternatively you can run the test from the command line with `ruby -I test -I lib test/envjs_rack_app_test.rb`.